bioinformaticsdotca/Epigenomics_2017/module4_lab.md

 ### Galaxy

 We will now explore and learn how to user the Galaxy interface.
+In this short exercise,

 Using a web browser, open the following URL: ```http://workshop103-galaxy.vzhost34.genap.ca/galaxy/```